 But sometimes that’s not enough.
 Article-Writing Co reached out to six digital marketing experts and posed the same question: What are some innovative ways to promote your content?
 The only requirement for our panel of experts was that they had to give us some outside-the-box ideas, the type of tactics you won’t find by simply Googling the topic of content promotion.
-Their answers might surprise you.
+Their answers might surprise you, and show why you should employ an SEO article service.

 Vice president of customer relations for Elite Email, a Toronto-based email and SMS marketing firm